 Best Flossing Methods

-Dentists hear it all the time: flossing causes pain and discomfort, bleeding along the gum line, or is just too time-consuming to do on a daily basis.
-We aren’t always taught how to floss correctly, which contributes to all of the complications above (and more).
-Knowing the right way to floss can turn an uncomfortable, dreaded experience to a regular piece of your oral healthcare routine.
+Dentists hear it all the time: flossing causes pain and discomfort, bleeding along the gum line, or is just too time-consuming to do daily.
+We aren’t always taught how to floss correctly, contributing to all of the complications above (and more).
+Knowing the right way to floss can turn an uncomfortable, dreaded experience into a regular piece of your oral healthcare routine.
 Here are some tips on the best methods to floss:

 Cut off enough floss